Note

 Choose Selected IP addresses.
 Avoid the Disabled option unless you're configuring a private endpoint.

-Under IP Firewall, select Add your client IP address to create an inbound rule for the public IP address of your personal device.
+Under IP Firewall, select Add your client IP address.
+This step creates an inbound rule for the public IP address of your personal device to Azure AI Search.
 See Allow access from the Azure portal IP address for details.

 Add other client IP addresses for other devices and services that send requests to a search service.